MisinformedDNA/GodotNodeGenerator/README.md

 1. Add your scene files as `AdditionalFiles` in your project file (.csproj)
 2. Apply the `[NodeGenerator]` attribute to your Godot node classes
 3. Specify the scene file path in the attribute constructor (or let it infer from class name)
-4. Use the generated properties to access nodes
+4. Use the generated properties to access nodes directly or via nested classes

 ### Generated Code Example